New Favorite White Layer Cake

 - Assemble and frost: First, using a large serrated knife, slice a thin layer off the tops of the cakes to create a flat surface.
 Discard (or crumble over ice cream!).
 Place 1 cake layer on your cake stand or serving plate.
 Evenly cover the top with frosting.
 Top with 2nd layer and spread the remaining frosting all over the top and sides.
 Decorate top of cake with sprinkles, if desired.

 - Slice, serve, enjoy!

 Make ahead tip: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Assemble and frost the cake the next day when you are ready to serve.
-Frosted cake can be frozen up to 2 months if you have room in the freezer.
+Frosted (or unfrosted cake layers) can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.